willemmirkovich/Numberscope/README.md

 - Layout of the sketches acts weird when the browser is resized
 - A pause button to pause all the sketches
 - builtin examples of sequence/tool pairings
+- some sort of testing environment to help when writing the modules